Corporate Governance Compliance

 To all directors, officers, employees, consultants and agents (collectively, “AEX Personnel”)

 It is the policy of the Corporation that all of our activities should be conducted with the highest standards of fairness, honesty and integrity and in compliance with all legal and regulatory requirements.
 In varying degrees, as AEX Personnel, you represent the Corporation in your dealings with others, whether they be other AEX Personnel, suppliers, competitors, governments or the general public.

-The Corporation expects each of you as directors, officers (including the President and Chief Executive Officer (“CEO”) and Chief Financial Officer (“CFO”)), employees, consultants and agents of the Corporation to conduct your dealings on behalf of the Corporation in accordance with this policy.
+The Corporation expects each of you as directors, officers (including the President and Chief Executive Officer (“CEO”), Chief Financial Officer (“CFO”), employees, consultants and agents of the Corporation to conduct your dealings on behalf of the Corporation in accordance with this Code.
 So that there can be no doubt as to what is expected of each of you in this regard, the board of directors of the Corporation has endorsed this Code of Business Conduct and Ethics (the “Code”) which is to be followed by all AEX Personnel.